ruben-machado/University-Projects/3. CO2 Emissions Impact on Natural Disasters/README.md

 Tip: For the best experience, click the full-screen mode icon at the bottom of the visualization.

+Note: This group project was developed in an academic context as part of the Data Visualization course.

 ### 🛠️ **Tools & Technologies**

 - **Data Visualization Software**: Tableau